MatthewFoulk/personal-website/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Matt Foulk
+title: Learn about the World to Change the World
-tagline: Learn about the World to Change the World
+tagline: Temp Tagline
 featuredImage: /assets/me_sitting_on_rock.jpg
 cta:
   ctaText: Know more